cse110-sp24-group28/cse110-sp24-group28/admin/adr/050924-testing-decision.md

 - Thorough testing of functions and making sure correct values are returned
 - Finding bugs before they get committed to the main repository
 - Potential time sink if testing ends up taking longer than expected, especially setting up E2E tests
+- Ensures that everything works in any environment before proceeding and making more progress that can build off previous work

 ## Date:
 May 9th, 2024